cloud66/help-old/api.md

 		}

 ### Add Device [POST]
-Add a new environment variable
+Add a new device for the user.

 + Response 200